vickmuir/Backup/faqs.md

 ## What information is stored with system state backups?
 {: faq}

 The system state backups include, but aren't limited to COM + class registration database, registry, boot files, system files, performance counter.
 It's all dependent on your system.
 System files vary by system O/S and service packs.
 Usually there are several thousand of them.
 MS Windows makes a dynamic list of these DLLs when you include them in the backup.
-By including the system files, you can recover from corrupted system files, or if you accidentally uninstall some service packs, or want to recover with a bare-metal restore.
+By including the system files, you can recover from corrupted system files, or if you accidentally remove some service packs, or want to recover with a bare-metal restore.
 You can return to the state of the backup without having to reinstall the O/S from the installation kit, and then installing each service pack separately.

 No user data file is included in System state backup.
 A system state backup job must be configured as a stand-alone job.
 There mustn't be any other data source that is included in the System State backup job
 {:important}